 GFA: 185 sqm

-The mortar facade, window frames and walls contrast with the grey hardwood flooring and a cream-colored travertine wall enclosing the entrance door.
+The aesthetics achieves a minimalist kind of beauty, effortless and sleek.
+The mortar façade, window frames and walls contrast with the hardwood floors and with a cream travertine wall enclosing the entrance door.

-The structural system of the house is based on concrete slabs and supports enclosed by honeycomb clay block walls.
-The roof is made of a waterproof thin concrete slab protected by a sandwich panel.
+The building concept is also a bundle of simplicity and efficiency.
+The whole house rests against a structure of concrete slabs and supports, enclosed by honeycomb clay block walls, while the roof is a waterproof, thin, concrete slab protected by a sandwich panel.